d33psan/smart-pet-feeder/README.md

 - Raspberry Pi with appropriate connectivity modules (e.g., RFID reader, Servo Motor, Load Cell)
 - Database system to store pet information
 - Server with hosting capabilities for the web application

+## Live Website

+You can view the app here: http://smartpetfeederapp.000webhostapp.com